Table A. Year-on-Year Inflation Rates, All Items

 1. Headline Inflation

 Information and communication, restaurants and accommodation services, and financial services recorded no price movement during the month.
+(Table 3)

-1.2 Main Contributors to the Headline Inflation
+1.2 Main Contributor to the Headline Inflation

 2. Food Inflation